lawk-mineh/lawk-mineh.github.io/_pages/teaching.md

 author_profile: true
 ---

-I taught a course on geometric group theory in the winter semester of 2025/6, the notes of which are can be found [here](https://lawk-mineh.github.io/files/course/Geometric_Group_Theory.pdf).
+I taught a course on geometric group theory in the winter semester of 2025/6, the notes for which are can be found [here](https://lawk-mineh.github.io/files/course/Geometric_Group_Theory.pdf).
 It still requires some editing to insert references and so on, and maybe at some point I will add pictures.
 Comments and corrections are always appreciated.
 Below you can find a breakdown of the notes in terms of what I covered in each lecture, which may contain more errors than the above document.

 <details>
   <summary>Notes by lecture</summary>